thynnine/pysic/setup.rst

 Getting Pysic
 =============

-Pysic is currently in development and not yet suitable for actual simulations.
+Pysic is currently in development and not yet properly tested.
 Nonetheless, the source code is available through `Gitorious`_ if you wish to play with it.
-The code is provided with no warranty or support.
+However, the code is provided with no warranty or support.

 .. _Gitorious: https://gitorious.org/pysic/pysic